- A professional profile summarizes a candidate’s certification/licensure and highlights strengths and special qualifications.

 - My sixteen-week student teaching experience in an inclusion classroom for third graders completed my licensure for k-5, with a full endorsement in special education.
 Volunteering with the after-school program showed me the value of guiding parents in how to be their own child’s teacher.

 - A veteran teacher with six years of experience in New Constance schools, my 4th graders’ test scores were consistently at the 75% achievement rate.
-The use of the LEPA reading program and the ADD-ON math series guided my students’ success.
+The use of the online LEPA reading program and the ADD-ON math series guided my students’ success.

 Speak to the uniqueness of your past work